ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Do we want to detect and handle errors as best as we can and let the application keep running, or should errors lead to obvious incorrect application behavior such as a crash, infinite loop, failed assert, or similar.
 An obvious error means we can fix our code, but may lead to brittle software and unsatisfied users.

+Some data is inherently signed.
+Sometimes we need to use such data to compute indices or sizes (citation needed).
+By making the container interface unsigned we force unsigned values upon the user, we make the decision for them.

+Is this more of a problem than the opposite?
+Forcing signed values upon the user?
+It is if the range of the signed type can be assumed to be large enough.
+All not-too-large unsigned values can be represented in a signed value.
+The conversion is safe.
+The same is not true for signed to unsigned.
+There are many reasonable sized negative values that cannot be represented by an unsigned type.

 # Integer Basics